Our How to get VISMED page will answer your questions; alternatively just click on any

 VISMED® eye drops are suitable for all types of contact lenses, both hard and soft.

 Please refer to the Vismed Multi product page.

-The difference between the two products is the concentration of sodium hyaluronate.
-VISMED® contains 0.18%, VISMED® GEL contains a higher concentration of 0.3% for a longer lasting effect.
+The difference is the concentration of sodium hyaluronate.
+VISMED® contains 0.18%, VISMED® GEL has a higher concentration of 0.3% for a longer lasting effect.

 There is no difference in the concentration of sodium hyaluronate, both products contain 0.18%.